Protagonist Therapeutics Earnings Call Transcripts

 -

 ICOTYDE, the first oral IL-23 receptor blocker, received FDA approval for moderate-to-severe plaque psoriasis, supported by robust phase III data and a clean safety profile.
-The approval triggers significant milestone payments and positions the product to compete with and expand beyond injectable biologics.
+The approval triggers significant milestone payments and positions the product as a needle-free alternative to injectables, with ongoing studies in additional indications and a strong financial outlook.

 -